ftyers/global-classroom/basaa/README.md

 ### Encoding

 Tones in the Academy orthography are encoded by combining characters in Unicode.
-Note that you should avoid using precomposed characters.
+Note that you should avoid using precomposed characters in your output.
 For example,

 | Character | Encoding | Precomposed | Encoding |
 |-----------|----------|-------------|----------|